clasped003/template-site/README.md

 A basic full-stack template site I am building using a basic WAMP setup with Laragon.

 To do:

--Fix issue with Footer not properly staying out of Services body grid item
+x-Fix issue with Footer not properly staying out of Services body grid item

 -Create php link to create a separate navbar file to later link to site on all pertinant pages